 I’m reminded of Sandra Bullock’s character in Speed (1994).
 At the beginning of the film, she gets on the bus because her car is in the shop and her conversation with the driver is one of familiarity and comfortable ease.
 When I first watched this, my initial reaction was bullshit.
 Not that she couldn’t have that kind of a relationship with a driver, but that a) she had the same driver several days in a row and b) that the relationship would develop that quickly.

 Fast forward 8 years or so, to the summer of 2002, and I’m in London visiting friends.
 We decide to go to their local pub in Brixton to watch one of the England matches of that year‘s World Cup.
 It’s fun, we have a good time.
 Two days later, another match is happening, and we go back to the same pub.
-The place is packed and as we walk in, I’m greeted with shouts or “Hey Jaq!!!” and all sorts of greetings.
+The place is packed and as we walk in, I’m greeted with shouts of “Hey Jaq!!!” and all sorts of greetings.
 The friend whose local it is gets completely ignored.
 He notes to me that he’s “been coming here for three years and nothing, you’re here twice and you’re everyone’s best friend.”

 And there it is.
 That sums up my relationship as a regular in a café.

 For me, I just like to talk, I like to make friends.
 At least briefly.
 When I worked at the rare bookstore, one of the things I did was take over the small talk from “looky-loo” customers.
 Since we were in a mall** with no door, there was no barrier to entry, and anyone could (and did) wander in.
 We looked like a museum, albeit one where everything was for sale***.
 One of the things I did was talk to those people who were (or who looked like they were) never going to buy anything beyond the $14.95 guide to collecting, but still wanted to have the experience of being treated well.
-Some of those people turned into high end clients who had been turned off by the general attitude of some of the other sales people who “wouldn’t get out of bed for anything less than a $5000 sale.”
+Some of those people turned into high-end clients who had been turned off by the general attitude of some of the other salespeople who “wouldn’t get out of bed for anything less than a $5000 sale.”
 Some of those people I still talk to on social media.
 But that’s my personality.

 Even when I worked at the regular bookstore, I would get in trouble for spending too much time with customers, making sure they got the books they wanted, or making recommendations based on conversations we had.
 I would turn people on to new books or music and for a brief moment, we would share a connection and both benefit from it.